Club Safety

 Mandatory Background Checks

-Mandatory criminal background checks are required every year for every staff and board member at The Boys & Girls Club of Fitchburg/Leominster and Gardner.
+Mandatory criminal background checks are required every year for every staff and board member at The Boys & Girls Club of Fitchburg and Leominster.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
-All potential employees and volunteers are also run through The Boys & Girls Club of Fitchburg/Leominster and Gardner.

 Required Immediate Reporting

-The Boys & Girls Club of Fitchburg/Leominster and Gardner staff and volunteers are all mandated reporters.
-We are required to report any critical incident/safety concern to local authorities immediately.
+The Boys & Girls Club of Fitchburg and Leominster staff and volunteers are all mandated reporters.
+We are required to report any critical incident or safety concern to local authorities immediately.
 We are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.

 Safety Training

 Ongoing training and supervision of staff are critical.
-We participate in a wide variety of child safety training through seminars, conferences, webinars.
-To name a few that are conducted on-site are Mandatory Reporter Training, In Plain Site, Narcan Training, and Mental Health Awareness Training.
-We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.
+We participate in a wide variety of child safety training through seminars, conferences, and webinars.
+We also engage leading third-party safety experts to provide guidance for our policies and approaches.

 Committees & Partners

-The Boys & Girls Club of Fitchburg/Leominster and Gardner has a dedicated Safety Committee to provide input and guidance on local policies and safety strategies.
+The Boys & Girls Club of Fitchburg and Leominster has a dedicated Safety Committee to provide input and guidance on local policies and safety strategies.
 Priorities and initiatives include:

 • Board Members being versed in facility safety policies